Amal Academy: Amal Career-Prep Fellowship

-The Amal Career-Prep Fellowship is a flagship three-months education and career preparation training program that help build job oriented various skills in individuals such as communication, professionalism, teamwork, career planning, leadership, etc. The purpose of the Fellowship is to prepare university graduates for the workplace by enabling them to develop their professional and business skills.
+The Amal Career-Prep Fellowship is a flagship three-months career-prep program that help build job-ready skills in individuals such as communication, professionalism, teamwork, career planning, leadership, etc. The purpose of the Fellowship is to prepare university graduates for the workplace by enabling them to develop their professional and business skills.
 In 2013, Academy initiated its first fellowship at University of Engineering and Technology and since then has been conducting various simultaneous fellowships at various institutions in Lahore and in 2016 Amal held its first fellowship at University of Agriculture in Faisalabad.
 With support from PepsiCo, they have also expanded the Fellowship to Karachi (2019) and Peshawar (2020).

 Apart from Fellowship, the Academy has also provided corporate trainings to different companies including Nestle, Arbisoft, INTECH, Bank Alfalah, Allied Bank, etc. including a training with Higher Education Commission on "Narrowing the Industry-Academia Gap".